wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 ## Optional Parameters

-By default when an error occurred while invoking a dataservice, it logs set of parameters in the error message.
+By default, when an error occurs while invoking a dataservice, the Micro Integrator logs a set of parameters in the error message.

-For an example:
+For example:

 ```xml
 DS Code: INCOMPATIBLE_PARAMETERS_ERROR
 Source Data Service:-